Get insider access

 10 SDR Picture

-The Dell AW3225QF has outstanding SDR picture quality as it displays deep and inky blacks, and it also displays a wide range of colors.
+The Dell AW3225QF has outstanding SDR picture quality, as it displays deep and inky blacks as well as a wide range of colors.

 Pros